panyam/onering/docs/Design.md

 }
 ```

-The Address cannot be persisted and has to be used in a flattened way.
+The Address cannot be persisted and has to be used in an embedded way.

-Now let us introduce some constraints onto the fields.
-Again nothing fancy.
-Annotations help indicate to the toolchain that is consuming this (SQL/ORM) as to what validation to put in place and when.
+Constraints can also be introduced onto the fields.
+Annotations help indicate to the toolchain that is consuming this (SQL/ORM) as to what validation to apply and when.

 ```
-@sql.table(name = "instruments")
-record Instrument : RecordBase {
+record EntityBase {
 	@sql.primarykey
     id : String

+    @sql.constraints(null = False)
+    creator : UserRef

+    @sql.default(auto_now = True)
+    createdAt : DateTime

+    @sql.default(auto_now = True)
+    updatedAt : DateTime
+}

+@sql.table(name = "instruments")
+record Instrument : EntityBase {
     @sql.constraints(null = False, blank = False)
     name : String

-    @sql.max_length(512)
+    @sql.constraints(maxlength = 512)
     description : String

     @sql.null(True)